mnmat/hgcal_private_copy/README.md

 ## HTCONDOR

 To use run_singlestep.py on htcondor, one can use the scripts found in the scripts/ folder.
-Note that the .sub files require a textfile called tmp_step*.txt with the input arguments eta, energy, number of events, and path to input file to run.
-Those files can be created with write_step_args.sh.
+Note that the .sub files require a textfile called tmp_step*.txt with the input arguments `eta`, `energy`, `number of events`, and `PATH/TO/FILE` to run.
+Those files can be created with `write_step_args.sh`.
 To send jobs to the worker nodes do the following:
 ```
 cmsenv
 cd scripts